 Whether it’s 8 degrees outside or 88, this salad will surely be a crowd pleaser.
 Healthy and hearty – a perfect salad for any day of the year.❄

 Warm it up ya’ll – I’m about to!

 Warm Cauliflower Spinach Salad with Pancetta

 Warm Cauliflower Spinach Salad With Pancetta and Golden Raisins - it's the perfect winter salad... healthy, hearty, and full of flavor!

 - 3 tablespoons extra-virgin olive oil

-- 1 cauliflower, cored and cut into small florets
+- 1 head of cauliflower, cored and cut into small florets

 - 1 small onion, finely chopped

 - 1 tablespoon fresh lemon juice (1/2 a lemon)